AP, CLEP, DE, and Honors Courses

 - Dual enrollment courses should be titled according to the official college course title.

-- Each 3 credit college course counts as 1 high school credit.
+- Each 3 and 4 credit college course counts as 1 high school credit.

-- Each 1 credit college course counts as .5 high school credit.
+- Each 1 and 2 credit college course counts as .5 high school credit.

 - Select the course category.